KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Introduction

 \emph{Can we offload the KV cache to disk for long-context, on-device inference without sacrificing throughput or generation quality?} In answer, we propose \DesignName, a framework for extended-context LM inference on resource-constrained devices.
-Built on FlexGen~\cite{sheng2023flexgen} and PagedAttention~\cite{kwon2023efficient}, \DesignName supports diverse LM architectures and storage types, with simple APIs to use. \DesignName offloads KV cache entries to non-volatile storage and reloads them during generation.
-It stores the complete KV cache on disk but maintains a compact in-memory K cache representation to predict which entries on the disk are critical for each layer.
+Built on FlexGen~\cite{sheng2023flexgen}, \DesignName supports diverse LM architectures and storage types, with simple APIs to use. \DesignName offloads KV cache entries to disk and partially reloads them during generation.
+It stores the complete KV cache on disk but maintains a highly compact in-memory K cache representation to predict which entries on the disk are critical for each layer.
 These entries are prefetched into a buffer ahead of computation, reducing disk stalls without compromising generation quality.
 The \SystemName runtime automatically overlaps disk transfers with compute and synchronizes memory-disk copies.

+The design of \SystemName needs to overcome two major challenges introduced by on-device disk offloading.
+First, the ever-increasing KV-cache size introduced by long-context is a challenge for resource-constrained mobile and embedded devices.
+The limited memory capacity and strict per-application memory quotas result in a \emph{tight memory budget}, far beyond what existing KV-cache offloading methods, which were primarily designed for server-side deployments, can accommodate.
+To address this, \DesignName proposes a compression and reconstruction algorithm that enables aggressive memory compression while still achieving information recovery with adequate quality.

-\SystemName needs to overcome multiple challenges introduced by disk-based offloading.
-Storage devices based on NVMe, UFS and eMMC often exhibit \emph{read amplification}, where the controller reads larger physical units (e.g., entire NAND pages) than requested~\cite{haas2023modern,mohan2017analyzing}, causing extra data movement and unnecessary read operations.
+Second, embedded storage devices based on NVMe, UFS, and eMMC often exhibit \emph{read amplification}, where the controller reads larger physical units (e.g., entire NAND pages) than requested~\cite{haas2023modern,mohan2017analyzing}, resulting in extra data movement and unnecessary read operations.
 To mitigate this, \DesignName groups KV entries at appropriate granularities and optimizes access patterns.
 It also integrates a software cache (reuse buffer) to retain recently accessed entries across generations.
 This reduces redundant I/O, which is particularly important for low-bandwidth devices ($<200$~MB/s) and batched inference, where data movement dominates latency.
-Together, these optimizations extend \DesignName's applicability to a wide range of deployment scenarios.
+Together, these specified designs and optimizations enable \DesignName for efficient long-context on-device inference with negligible loss of generation quality.